 When Picus and Associates made recommendations in 2006, they recommended increasing ELL funding to support one full-time teacher for every 100 ELL students, regardless of FRL status.
 The Adequacy Study Oversight Subcommittee opted to adopt a 50% increase for the ELL per-student funding rate.
-The subcommittee reasoned that while districts were spending more money on ELL programs than they were provided in ELL funding, financial data showed that districts had significant balances of ESA (then National School Lunch) funding, which was meant to supplement ELL funding.
+The subcommittee reasoned that while districts were spending more money on ELL programs than they were provided in ELL funding, financial data showed that districts had significant balances of ESA funding, which was meant to supplement ELL funding.

-Since 2006, the per-student ELL funding rate has increased 2% per year in most years, though not all years.
-Generally, the ELL per-student funding rate has been set at about 5% of each year's foundation funding rate.
+Since 2006, the ELL per-student funding rate has generally been set at about 5% of each year's foundation funding rate.

-Changes based on Every Student Succeeds Act
+Changes Based on Every Student Succeeds Act